 Movement is essential to long-term health; it’s both a form of preventative and therapeutic medicine.
-Without any kind of movement, the body’s life force, flow of energy, blood, lymph, etc., slow down, stagnate or stop altogether.
+Without any kind of movement, the body’s life force, flow of energy, blood, lymph, etc., slow down, stagnate or stop altogether resulting in pain and a range of health issues.

 Becoming aware of our breath and body, as well as the quality of our movement, are vitally important to overall health.
-Movement for health is quite different to movement for the sake of exercising.
-When engaging in exercise, we need to consider whether what we’re doing either irritates or stimulates the body.
-This concept comes from Yoga, which sees movement as more than just a physical exercise.
+Movement for health is quite different to movement for the sake of being active.
+When engaging in exercise, we need to consider whether what we’re doing either irritates or soothes the body.
 Movement should always nourish, sustain and energise; as well as circulate vitality and life force; and shouldn’t leave the body feeling exhausted and depleted.

-Hiking, trail running, wild swimming, cold water therapy, sun bathing, 3D archery, outdoor camping, playing, dancing, singing, gardening, working with animals, or walking barefoot in a park - can all be a part of a healthy sustainable exercise regime as long as the exercise has breathwork and qi at its core.
+Hiking, trail running, swimming, cold water therapy, sun bathing, dancing, singing, skipping, gardening, working with animals, walking barefoot in a park, standing still and meditating - can all be a part of a healthy sustainable exercise regime as long as the exercise is a balance of Yin and Yang energies.

 I prescribe exercises for my clients, regardless of whether they receive a Thai massage, cupping therapy or follow a nutritional therapy plan.
 Exercise acts as a restorative, curative and rehabilitative mechanism and process.

 My priority is movement or exercise that requires minimal equipment, takes place outdoors in natural sunlight and air, provides a whole body workout, builds natural muscle, strength and proportion, looks simple but is highly effective, and can be as varied or homogenous as one requires.